 Get your goals, ideas for ‘19 down on paper

-And while reminiscing about the past season, hunters can review their logs and scribble out a new food-plot plan for 2019 that includes improvements to soil, weed control, seed selection and other activities for better results.
+And while reminiscing about the past season, hunters can review their logs and scribble out a new food-plot plan for 2019.
+The plan should include improvements to soil, weed control, seed selection and other activities for better results.

 Planting food plots isn’t exactly rocket science.
 Anybody can grow a hearty crop with preferred conditions and all the right stuff.
-It’s basic chemistry, and there are plenty of planting guides available that are tailored for every region of the country.
-But Mother Nature isn’t always cooperative, and a crop failure every now and then is part of the game that all food-plot players get to experience at some point.
+It’s basic chemistry, and plenty of planting guides are available that are tailored for every region of the country.
+But Mother Nature isn’t always cooperative.
+All food-plot players get to experience crop failure at some point.

-Food-plot seeds and planting guides give great advice that can help a new or experienced food plotter get a good plot going.
+Food-plot seeds and planting guides give great advice that can help get a good plot going.
 However, every site is different with respect to soil chemistry, drainage and overall suitability.
 Every season will provide a good education on what to change the next year and what to keep the same.
 A conscientious program will include a complete record of each manipulative activity and the conditions before, during and after.

 The root cause of poor performance needs to be identified before any changes are made to the plan.
-Quite often, a problem is blamed on something different than the primary cause.
-Food plotters need to make sure they understand what went wrong before they make changes.
+Quite often, managers blame a problem on something different than the primary cause.
+They need to make sure they understand what went wrong before they make changes.

 The pH factor

-Even though soil pH is the primary factor, they are other adjustments that need attention too.
+Even though soil pH is the primary factor, other adjustments need attention too.
 Fertilizer timing, application rate and fertilizer mix can make a direct improvement on plant growth and sustainability.

 The weed problem